astra-uu-se/atlantis/README.md

 # cbls
 CBLS solver

+## Building
+The project is built using cmake, but a `Makefile` is used to simplify the execution of cmake.

+### First time
+- `make submodule` to initialise the submodules (used for testing and benchmarking).
+- `make` to build
+- `make run` to see if things are working.

+### Setup dev environment
+The project should now be importable as a cmake project.

 ## Before making public
 Make sure to purge files from git history that may have contrained tokens, such as travis.yml